AdrianaCeleste/ShopEasy-Customer-Engagement-Conversion-Analysis-Sentiment-Insights/README.md

 ### 📊 Overview
 ![Overview Dashboard](overview.png)

+**Analysis:**
+- Overall conversion rate is **9.6%**, indicating that a large portion of users do not complete purchases
+- High volume of **views (9M)** compared to **clicks (2M)** suggests weak engagement in the funnel
+- Engagement trends show a **decline over time**, pointing to reduced campaign effectiveness
+- Some products receive high traffic but do not translate into conversions

 ### 📈 Conversion Analysis
 ![Conversion Dashboard](conversion.png)

+**Analysis:**
+- There is a **significant drop-off** between the “View” and “Purchase” stages
+- Certain products consistently outperform others, indicating **strong product-market fit**
+- Conversion rates fluctuate by month, suggesting **seasonality effects**
+- Funnel inefficiencies highlight opportunities to optimize the customer journey

 ### 📱 Social Media Performance
 ![Social Media Dashboard](social.png)

+**Analysis:**
+- Social media generates high visibility but **low interaction (clicks)**
+- The gap between views and clicks indicates **low content effectiveness or targeting issues**
+- Engagement has been **declining steadily**, suggesting audience fatigue or poor campaign optimization
+- Content type plays a key role in performance and should be optimized

 ### 🗣️ Customer Sentiment
 ![Sentiment Dashboard](sentiment.png)

+**Analysis:**
+- Average rating is **3.69**, indicating moderate customer satisfaction
+- Majority of reviews are positive, but **mixed and negative sentiment is still significant**
+- Negative sentiment is often related to **pricing and perceived value**
+- Products with lower sentiment scores tend to align with **lower conversion rates**, showing a clear relationship between sentiment and purchasing behavior

 ---